 What does that mean for me as an adult in the world of consensual non-monogamy?

-Going to a swinging party where I actively have to reject and displease–as I perceive it–by saying ‘no’ to sexual advances is hellish and if I’m feeling vulnerable, is an impossibility.
+Going to a swinging party where I actively have to reject and displease--as I perceive it--by saying 'no' to sexual advances is hellish and if I'm feeling vulnerable, is an impossibility.
 I fawn as a default in order to survive.
-And I’m extremely good at it.
+And I'm extremely good at it.
 It has enormous benefits in my ability to empathize, because I often feel as if I am the person I am bonding with.
-But my ‘self’ is so malleable that it’s difficult to know or ascertain my own preferences.
-Like the superhero Peter in Heroes, I become the superhero standing next to me rather than having my ‘own’ power.
+But my 'self' is so malleable that it's difficult to know or ascertain my own preferences.
+Like the superhero Peter in Heroes, I become the superhero standing next to me rather than having my 'own' power.
 Absorbing power has enormous academic advantage as I continue to soak up knowledge from those around me.
 But it clearly translates to a lack of boundaries in my interpersonal relationships.
-Something that many vilify because our rape culture dismisses ‘fawning’ as a sign of consent and fault–‘why didn’t she leave him?’ or ‘why didn’t she fight?’
-She didn’t fight or flee, because she had been taught by exploitative adults around her, that fighting or fleeing would result in her own death.
+Something that many vilify because our rape culture dismisses 'fawning' as a sign of consent and fault--'why didn't she leave him?' or 'why didn't she fight?'
+She didn't fight or flee, because she had been trained by exploitative adults that fighting or fleeing was not allowed.
 For many women this is an undeniable truth in abusive relationships and/or rape situations.